chuanyun/Deep-Learning-in-Time-Series/README.md

-# Machine Learning Engineer Nanodegree
-## Specializations
-## Project: Capstone Proposal and Capstone Project
 ## Deep Learning in Multiple Multistep Time Series Prediction

-This project aims to use machine learning to try to solve a Kaggle competition problem - Web Traffic Time Series Forecasting (https://www.kaggle.com/c/web-traffic-time-series-forecasting).
+This project aims to use deep learning to try to solve a Kaggle competition problem - Web Traffic Time Series Forecasting (https://www.kaggle.com/c/web-traffic-time-series-forecasting).

 A report is generated in the PDF file.